-The main benefit of cross breeding is it reduces the dog’s risk of developing some of the hereditary diseases pedigree pugs are prone to (though this is never guaranteed).
-Don't forget that you can save 32.5% if you join our Pug Cross insurance group.
+The main benefit of cross-breeding is it reduces the dog’s risk of developing some of the hereditary diseases pedigree pugs are prone to (though this is never guaranteed).

-Pet insurance is one way owners can reduce worries about their dogs developing health problems, so if you're thinking of getting a Pug Tzu, you might want to join our free Pug Cross Pet Insurance group.
-This gets you a 32.5% discount on pet insurance that you can use at any time in the future.
+Pet insurance is one way owners can reduce worries costs related to their dog's health problems, so if you're thinking of getting a Pug Tzu, you might want to join our free Pug Cross Pet Insurance group.

 4. Jug – a cross between a Pug and a Jack Russell.
 The history of the breed is not well documented, but it is thought the breed was first developed in 1960s America.
-It is becoming increasingly popular, but is still considered quite rare.
+It is becoming increasingly popular but is still considered rare.
 The Jug is generally considered to be a healthy breed, but can sometimes suffer from hip dysplasia, luxating patellas (common in Pugs), eye health and vision issues, cancer and dental issues.
-Despite this, they are very energetic and active dogs, making them only suitable to those who have the space and the energy to provide them with the exercise they need.
-No one really knows why, but they love digging and are very good at it, which mean they need to be watched while out in the garden as they will be under and through that fence in no time!
+Despite this, they are energetic and active dogs, making them only suitable for those who have space and the energy to provide them with the exercise they need.
+No one really knows why, but they love digging and are good at it, which means they need to be watched while out in the garden as they will be under and through that fence in no time!

 5. Bugg – a cross between a Pug and a Boston Terrier.
 Both parent breeds are prone to breathing, joint and back problems, which makes Buggs more likely to inherit them.
 However, both parent breeds are also known for their good nature and so Buggs are usually gentle and friendly, though could be difficult to house train.
 They need moderate levels of exercise, but are intelligent and have a lot of energy, which makes them great for kids.

-6. Chug – A cross between a Pug and a Chihuahua, also known as Pugwawa (I know, how can so much cuteness be??).
-This is definitely a house dog, as both parent breeds are, and it can also be over confident, especially for its small size, and go after much bigger dogs, so needs to be protected.
-While Pugs are very laid back and playful, Chihuahuas are often suspicious and can be aggressive.
-A Chug can be either of those or, in an ideal situation, a very happy middle.
+6. Chug – A cross between a Pug and a Chihuahua, also known as Pugwawa.
+This is definitely a house dog, as both parent breeds are, and it can also be overconfident, especially for its small size, and go after much bigger dogs, so needs to be protected.
+While Pugs are laid back and playful, Chihuahuas are often suspicious and can be aggressive.
+A Chug can be either of those or, in an ideal situation, a happy middle.
 A Chug can be hard to train, so start straight away.
 An important health issue to be aware of for Chugs is overeating.
-So, when your puppy looks at you with those adorable sad eyes, resist and don’t over indulge it – it’s for its own good.
+So, when your puppy looks at you with those adorable sad eyes, resist and don’t overindulge it – it’s for its own good.